Rigidity for $C^1$ actions on the interval arising from hyperbolicity I: solvable groups: Actions on the circle

 {\bf Acknowledgments.} We thank L.~Arenas and A. Zeghib for useful discussions related to \S \ref{examples-non-hyp} and to \S \ref{sec extensions}, respectively.
-We also thank \'E.~Ghys, N.~Guelman, K.~Mann, S.~Matsumoto and A.~Wilkinson for their interest on this work.
-All authors were funded by the Center of Dynamical Systems and Related Fields~ (Anillo Project 1103, CONICYT), and would also like to thank UCN for the hospitality during the VIII Dynamical Systems School held at San Pedro de Atacama (July 2013), where this work started taking its final form.
+We also thank \'E.~Ghys, N.~Guelman, K.~Mann, S.~Matsumoto and A.~Wilkinson for their interest on this work, and the anonymous referee for pointing out to us an error in the original version of this work as well as several points to improve.

+All the authors were funded by the Center of Dynamical Systems and Related Fields~ (Anillo Project 1103, CONICYT), and would also like to thank UCN for the hospitality during the VIII Dynamical Systems School held at San Pedro de Atacama (July 2013), where this work started taking its final form.

 -- C. Bonatti would like to thank Chicago University for its hospitality during the stay which started his interest on this subject.

 -- I. Monteverde would like to thank Univ.~of Santiago for the hospitality during his stay in July 2013, and acknowledges the support of PEDECIBA Matem\'atica, Uruguay.